-Most Violent Cities In The World
+Most Violent Cities in the World 2023

 Violent crime is a crime where the perpetrator uses or threatens to use force upon a victim.
 Murder, assault, rape, kidnapping, manslaughter, homicide, and sexual assault are all violent crimes.

 Unfortunately, violent crimes happen every day all over the world.
 The Citizen Council for Public Security and Criminal Justice, a Mexico City-based advocacy group, reported which cities had the highest murder rates in the world.
 Cities outside of war zones with populations over 300,000 people were considered.
 Violent crime rates vary greatly between countries and even regions of the world based on a number of factors.